 To meet your future self and help you see the point in saving more for retirement, all you need is to link to Merrill Edge’s free software called Face Retirement on a computer with a built-in camera.
 The software takes your photo, asks your age and sex and then shows photos of what you could look like every 10 years for the next 50 years.

 Once you see yourself in the future, you can spend the time to estimate how much you’ll need to save for a comfortable retirement when you will look that way.
-You can run the numbers with the Employee Benefit Research Institute’s Ballpark E$timate calculator, which can be found on Next Avenue.

 3-D and Your Retirement